LizzyJiweiWang/spark_streaming_study/README.md

 ```

 ### 3.2 Run your program
-How can we try to test our program? now go back to the root directroy of the project, where you can find the build.sbt file in there, and type:
+How can we try to test our program? now go back to the root directory of the project, where you can find the build.sbt file in there, and type:

 ```
   "run YourTwitterConsumerKey YourTwitterConsumerSecret YourTwitterAccessToken YourTwitterAccessTokenSecret  Apple"